GPotoshin/fata-morgana/README.md

 function to function `do_action`.

 # To do list
+- add support to a better format
+- make generalised transformation's animation
 - make a better coloring
-- make borders
 - write latex parser
-- make generalised transformation's animation
+- add shaders